Skip to content

 Residents are required to wait 14 days after the first day of class to request a roommate or residence hall change.
 Room or hall changes are granted based on room change procedures and availability of space.

-Who is in charge of the residence halls?
+Who is responsible for overseeing the residence halls?

 If I have problems in my residence hall room, what should I do?